 I have been having tons of fun searching for the appropriate branches and then embarking on the adventure of making my own tenkara tamo (tenkara nets).
 As stated, I have fallen in love with tenkara nets!

 After spending a few weeks looking for the ideal branches, I was able to find a couple of branches, one from a manzanita bush, the other from the Jeffrey pine.
 After near a month in the making, I’m getting close to finishing them.
-The entire process was documented on the forum.
+The entire process was documented.
 Here are the semi-final results.

 I loved working on something so simple and aesthetically pleasing.
 It’s not easy, but doable, and beautiful.
 The details were difficult, especially joining the two arms of the frame.